giftcards/FixedWidth/README.md

 ```

 you can also make it so you dont have to pass the record spec name by adding a record
-recognizer. this will be discussed in the advanced section
+recognizer. this will be discussed in the advanced section.

+##### Line Readers #####

+if you want to pull a specific line and just read data for that you can call
+`$reader->getLineReader($index [, $specName]);` if you dont pass the spec name
+it will try to recognize the spec.

+you can also just iterate over the file reader which will cause it to return an
+iterator that returns line readers for each line in turn.

 Advanced
 --------